Cosmo-Tech/cosmotech-api/doc/Apis/DatasetApi.md

 Download a graph as a zip file

-    Download the compressed graph reference by the hash in a zip file
+    Download the compressed graph reference by the hash in a zip file Note: This endpoint is activated only if &#x60;csm.platform.twincache.useGraphModule&#x60; property is set to true

 ### Parameters